 Cost of Services:

-Restoration Estimate by a Public Adjuster = 1 % of the estimate total
+Estimate = 1 % of the RCV total

-Supplements and Appraisals = 10 % of the increase on Supplements and Appraisals
+Supplements and Appraisals = 20 % of the increased amount

 Your professional Xactimate Estimate includes: